 How to Eat Chia Seeds

-You can eat chia seeds in numerous ways, either raw or soaked as the most common ways.
+You can eat chia seeds in numerous ways, either raw or soaked are the most common ways.
 See How to Eat Chia Seeds.
 Do You Need to Soak Chia Seeds Before Eating?

 Final Thoughts on How Long Do Chia Seeds Last